 I called them saying I wasn’t comfortable doing it this time around and I wanted to cancel.

-BUT somewhere along the lines the communication was broke and they frantically called me the next day asking where I was because my appointment wasn’t cancelled!
+BUT somewhere along the lines, the communication was broke and they frantically called me the next day asking where I was because my appointment wasn’t canceled!

 So I will see if this worked or not in a few weeks when I go for my blood test…